LaiKash/Python_Frida_Method_Return/README.md

 # Python_Frida_Method_Return
-A simple and dirty Python script that use Frida to print the returned value from an Android static method.
+A simple and dirty Python script that use Frida to print the returned value from an Android method.

 Read the -h option first.